veliovgroup/Meteor-Files/README.md

 # Files for Meteor.js

 Stable, fast, robust, and well-maintained Meteor.js package for files management using MongoDB Collection API.
-Use familiar MongoDB API to upload and manege files [`.insertAsync()`](https://github.com/veliovgroup/Meteor-Files/blob/master/docs/insertAsync.md) method would initiate a file upload and then insert new record into collection.
+Call [`.insertAsync()`](https://github.com/veliovgroup/Meteor-Files/blob/master/docs/insertAsync.md) method to initiate a file upload and to insert new record into MongoDB collection after upload is complete.
 Calling [`.removeAsync()`](https://github.com/veliovgroup/Meteor-Files/blob/master/docs/removeAsync.md) method would erase stored file and record from MongoDB Collection.
 And so on, no need to learn new APIs.
 Hackable via hooks and events.
 Supports uploads to AWS:S3, GridFS, Google Storage, DropBox, and other 3rd party storage.

 ## ToC: